conan-io/docs/reference/tools/cmake/cmakedeps.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Using ``CMakeDeps.set_property()`` method you can overwrite the property values set by the Conan recipes from the consumer.
-This can be done for every property listed above.
+This can be done for every property listed above, except for ``cmake_target_aliases``.

 Imagine we have a *compressor/1.0* package that depends on *zlib/1.2.11*.
 The *zlib* recipe defines some properties: